readysettech/readyset/development.md

 ### Install Rust

 ReadySet is written entirely in Rust.
-If you don’t already have Rust installed, you can install it via rustup (select the version of ‘nightly’ specified in the `rust-toolchain` file):
+If you don’t already have Rust installed, you can install it via rustup (select the version specified in the `rust-toolchain.toml` file):

 ```curl https://sh.rustup.rs -sSf | sh```
 ### Runtime Dependencies: Upstream Database and Consul